scipopt/gcg/doc/resources/devs/howtoadd/own-pricing-solver.md

 SCIP_CALL( SCIPallocMemory(scip, &solverdata) );
 ```
 You can also initialize the fields in struct SCIP_SolverData afterwards.
 For freeing the
-solver data, see <a href="#solverexit">SOLVEREXIT</a>.
+solver data, see [SOLVEREXIT](#SOLVER_EXIT).
 Alternatively, you can also initialize and free the fields in the solver data
 in the SOLVERINITSOL and SOLVEREXITSOL callback methods, respectively.
 For an example, see solver_mip.c.

 You may also add user parameters for your solver, see the SCIP documentation for how to add user parameters and